greenc/CookieMaster/README.md

  - Long number shortening, e.g. 3,476,112,098,761 can be displayed as 3.476 T
  - Show different suffix types when shortening numbers, e.g. 26.696 Qa, 26.696 quadrillion, 26.696 P
  - Number localization: Display a period or comma as your preferred decimal separator
+ - Calculate and display the most efficient purchases and upgrades
+ - Display estimated time left until upgrades and buildings are affordable
  - Clean up the game window: Remove the top bar, make the cookie counter more visible, etc.
  - Change the game highlight font
  - Display accurate countdown timers for game events, e.g. next Golden Cookie, remaining time for buffs